Puli12/Frt-project/README.md

 ![Screenshot_20221030_152438](https://user-images.githubusercontent.com/116457111/198872803-8986b6ee-d503-4340-9d74-a3e209cc8743.png)

 # About Us
-i am BTech pursuing Students,from 3rd year i considered this as problem as we facing the same situtaion regularly.
+i am BTech pursuing Students,from 3rd year i considered this as problem as we facing the servers regularly .

 -  Puli Ramachandra Reddy
 -  pavuluri Manoj